nodejs/TSC/TSC-Charter.md

 * **Contributors**: contribute code or other artifacts, but do not have the right to commit to the code base.
-Contributors work with the Project’s Collaborators to have code committed to the code base.
+Contributors work with the project’s Collaborators to have code committed to the code base.
 A Contributor may be promoted to a Collaborator by the TSC.
-Contributors should rarely be encumbered by the TSC and never by the Board.
+Contributors should rarely be encumbered by the TSC and never by the CPC or OpenJS Board.

 * **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the project creation process and approved by the